Olympus E-300 Comparison Review

 The Olympus Evolt E-300 is a DSLR (Digital Single Lens Reflex) camera that was announced in September 2004 and is equipped with a Four Thirds sensor.
 It offers a resolution of 8 megapixel.

 Is the Olympus E-300 a good camera?
-The E-300 has a Camera Elo of 1327.
+The E-300 has a Camera Elo of 898.
 This rating puts the E-300 below average of all digital single lens reflex cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-300 also ranks below average. – Well, the Olympus E-300 is more than 15 years old, and there have been many other good digital cameras released since 2004.
+In terms of its sensor size category (Four Thirds cameras), the E-300 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Olympus E-300 is more than 18 years old, and there have been many other good digital cameras released since 2004.

 |Digital single lens reflex|

 |Four Thirds lenses|